Insulin Resistance Diet Menu

 Or barbecue meat, prawns or fish and have a big helping of salad.

 Hungry yet??
 As you can see, there is still a LOT of delicious food you can have.
 I hope I have given you some insulin resistance diet menu ideas.
-If you want to visit my Facebook page, I occasionally put meal ideas (with photos!) and tips on there when I find them.
 And don’t forget to check out some low-carb cookbooks and you’ll have inspiration for every meal in every season.
-If you still need some direction and lists of food to choose from, check out my Quick Start Guide or my program to help you make the right choices.
+If you still need some direction and lists of food to choose from, check out my Quick Start Guide to help you make the right choices.

 Please note: this is not a diabetes website.
 The recommendations are for those of you who are INSULIN RESISTANT or possibly PRE-DIABETIC or suffering from METABOLIC SYNDROME.
 My aim is to help you avoid becoming diabetic in the first place!